Nymmh/vrc-avatar-settings-manager/README.md

 ## Bug Reports & Feature Requests

-- Bug reports & feature requests can be created as a [Github Issue](https://github.com/Nymmh/vrc-avatar-settings-manager/issues) or in the [Discord](https://discord.gg/rcCCkbDsY3)
+- Bug reports & feature requests can be created as a [Github Issue](https://github.com/Nymmh/vrc-avatar-settings-manager/issues) or in the [Discord](https://discord.gg/rcCCkbDsY3).
+When making a bug report please include the Meow.log

-## Is ASM against VRChat TOS
+## Is ASM against VRChat TOS?

 No, ASM is not against VRChat TOS.